Logical or Relational: The Anatomy of an Ideal Team

 Level 2 (Amygdala): The amygdala (also subcortical) manages our emotional connection to an experience.
 This is where we determine whether something is good for us or not.
 An angry dog running across the yard, or a person running out of a bank holding a gun is bad, even scary.
 Your spouse standing with open arms, a broad smile, and a gleam in their eyes is good.
 The amygdala asks, “Is this good, bad or scary?”

 Level 3 (Right, Cingulate Cortex): We also call this the sharing center.
 This part of our brain is where we maintain an attuned relational connection with someone – even during painful experiences.
-Someone who is glad to be with you (joy) and is willing to sit listen and affirm your emotions (without trying to “fix” your issue) is someone who wants you to share your emotions - even your pain.
+Someone who is glad to be with you (joy) and is willing to sit, listen, and affirm your emotions (without trying to “fix” your issue) is someone who wants you to share your emotions - even your pain.
 The cingulate asks, “Is this someone I can share with?”

 Level 4 (Right, Prefrontal Cortex): This “joy center” discerns how we handle our situations.
 This is where we hold our knowledge of how it is for us to act – how I respond in a way that will satisfy me.
 This is where group identity or belonging is defined.
 The right, PFC asks, “Do I know how to act?”

 As your brain processes information, it is constantly running this path, from level 1 "upward and forward" to level 5.
-Any time the function of any of the levels is overwhelmed beyond its skills, or you become distressed, you drop out of this path (the relational circuits switch off) and you are then operating in non-relational, enemy mode and operating predominantly from the left side of your brain.
+Any time the function of any of the levels is overwhelmed beyond its skills, or you become distressed, you drop out of this path (the relational circuits switch off) and you are then operating in non-relational, enemy mode and predominantly from the left side of your brain.
 Rather than fully, and healthily processing the situation, the brain is trying to fix the distress or overwhelm, i.e. solve the problem.

 A client of mine, a leader in an organization, blew up at his team during a meeting.
 He lost joy with his team and went into enemy mode.
 He focused on solving his problem rather than processing his fear in a healthy way.
-If he had remained attuned relationally with his co-workers, shared his issue, discerned (or perhaps learned from them) how to react in a relational and satisfying way, and then consciously explained the circumstance and response, he would have fully processed this overwhelm.
+If he had remained attuned relationally with his co-workers, shared his issue, discerned (or perhaps learned from them) how to react in a relational and satisfying way, and then consciously explained the circumstance and response, he would have fully, and healthily, processed this overwhelm.
 The relationships would be healthy and joy would be nurtured.
 That’s not what happened.
 Read more about it here.
 (RARE Leadership, part 2 – Becoming Overwhelmed)

 As mentioned above, most of us are not aware of these circuits in our brain.
 Therefore, we don’t know how to use them properly.
-Part of growing our emotional maturity is by learning to discern whether or not you are in relational mode or enemy mode.
+Part of growing our emotional maturity is learning to discern whether or not you are in relational mode or enemy mode.

 Lehman tells us that while in relational mode, we remain attuned to others and we will: